IndigoUnited/js-dejavu/README.md

 ### Calling the parent function ###

 As mentioned above, $super() can be slow compared to its alternative.
-Its alternative is as simple as ClassName.$parent.method.call(this, args1, ...):
+Its alternative is as simple as ClassName.$parent.prototype.method.call(this, args1, ...) for instances and ClassName.$parent.method.call(this, args1, ...) for within static context:

 ```js
 define(['path/to/classify/Class'], function (Class) {